LoginRadius/apidocs/database/apidocs/docs/v2/admin-console/platform-security/multi-factor-auth.md

 # Multi-Factor Authentication Configuration

-Multi-Factor Authentication, or MFA, is a multi-step verification process that provides an extra layer of security for the users' accounts.
-With MFA, once the user enters their login credentials or selects a social login, they are sent a specific authentication code to enter in order to completely log in.
-There are several ways in which the user can receive the code, including SMS, Authenticator applications, or an email.
+Multi-factor authentication, or MFA, is a multi-step verification process that provides an extra layer of security for user's accounts.
+With MFA, once the user enters their login credentials or selects a social login, they are sent a specific authentication code to enter to log in completely.
+The user can receive the code in several ways, including SMS, Authenticator applications, or an email.

 By default, MFA is disabled on your LoginRadius site.
 Following are the steps to enable MFA for your site: